FREE TO JOIN

 Voting on local issues should be easy and everyone should be able to participate.
 We use a secure online voting system.
 Anyone in the neighborhood can sign up to vote at any time.
 We understand that people have busy lives and cant attend all meetings to vote on the issues that they care about.
 Allowing everyone to vote online allows more people to participate in their community and to better represent the views of everyone in Hyde Park.

-Our monthly meetings are neighbor get-togethers instead of formal meetings.
+We have social hours instead of formal meetings.
 One of our main goals is to create a place where people can get to know their neighbors in person.
 We help neighbors that need help navigating permitting and variance requests at the city and help the community in any way that we can.

 Friends of Hyde Park is a true neighborhood association, one whose primary goal is to bring neighbors together.
 We understand that even though we live together we might approach situations from a different perspective and we value all the perspectives that make Hyde Park the best neighborhood in Austin to live.
 We strive to use all the tools available to enable all our neighbors to have a voice and to particpate in ways that work for them.